shunceyb/tauri-glibc-boilerplate/README.md

-# Tauri boilerplate/example to link against older glibc versions
+# Tauri boilerplate/example to link against older glibc versions using zig.

 ## *If you're having any issues, please open an issue.*